 1. You'll feel good.
 You'll have some quiet, peaceful times for yourself.
-SOME people get a LOT of pleasure by tinkering with things.
+Some people get a lot of pleasure by tinkering with things.
 Some get a lot of pleasure making sure that no speck of dust will be anyplace on that pristine showpiece ...(might even ride it now & then).
 I know of a few folks who will pay a trusted mechanic to do all the maintenance on their Airheads.
-I actually know one person who does not even do his own cleaning & waxing.
+I know someone who does not even do his own cleaning & waxing.
 Mostly I know folks that do nearly all their own servicing and maintenance.

 2. You'll save LOTS of $$.
-You'll avoid poor dealer work, and poor work in general, by knowing what is good, proper work, & correct, for such work, & you'll know about the consequences of poor or bad work.
+You'll avoid poor dealer work, and poor work in general, by knowing what is good, proper, and correct work, & you'll know about the consequences of poor or bad work.

-3. You'll know the motorcycle better; feel better when riding the bike, knowing that you can likely competently handle any problems yourself.
+3. You'll know the motorcycle better & feel better when riding the bike, knowing that you can likely competently handle any problems yourself.

 4. You'll have increased safety.

-7. Your fear of the unknown will diminish; you will become less shy, you will want to ask questions on the AIRHEADS LIST.
-The answers will often educate you on technical details and sometimes re-affirm that you ARE gaining knowledge.
+8. Your fear of the unknown will diminish.
+You will become less shy, you will want to ask questions on the AIRHEADS LIST.
+The answers will often educate you on technical details and re-affirm that you ARE gaining knowledge.
 Soon YOU will be offering advice!

-8. For those who want to learn, even if they tended in the past to be ham-fisted & break things, they CAN be taught to be competent wrencher's.
-We CAN teach them if they want to learn ....sometimes the transformation is very interesting to behold .....and they become do-it-yourself addicts .....sort of like getting, suddenly, '''religion'''.
+For those who want to learn, even if they tended in the past to be (or THINK they are) ham-fisted & break things, they CAN be taught to be competent wrencher's.
+We CAN teach them if they want to learn ...sometimes the transformation is very interesting to behold ...and they become do-it-yourself addicts ...even, well, sort of, like getting, suddenly, '''religion'''.

-For ME, the best part is seeing the light turn on in someone's head at a TechDay; or, maybe on the TechLIST (Airheads LIST); .....and, watching that person do a competent job, & understand what he/she is doing .....why ....how ....etc.
+For ME, the best part is seeing the light turn on in someone's head at a TechDay; or, maybe on the TechLIST (Airheads LIST); .....and, watching that person do a competent job, & understand what he (or "she") is doing ....why ...how ...etc.
 Don't let that "she" throw you.
-MANY a woman has become a competent wrench .....and, guys, I am sorry to have to tell you this, but the gals tend to follow instructions more than you do! ......(not to mention that I personally find such competent gals to be very attractive ....).
+MANY a woman has become a competent wrench ...and, guys, I am sorry to tell you this, but the gals tend to follow instructions more than you do! ......(not to mention that I personally find such competent gals to be very attractive ....).

-Section 3;Sources ...like Mailing Lists, Forums, Manuals, Websites, ETC:
+Section 3.
+Information Sources ...such as Mailing Lists, Forums, Manuals, Websites, ETC:

-Sometimes ...rarely though....contrary opinions on some topic are expressed by so-called 'guru's' on such as the Airheads internet mailing LIST, or elsewhere's.
+Sometimes ...contrary opinions on some topic are expressed by so-called 'guru's' on such as the Airheads internet mailing LIST, or elsewhere's.
 If you are trying to decide who is correct, or most correct, politely ask for someone's reasoning behind their statements, explaining your confusion with the differing opinions.
 You do not need to question their competence, nor try to make them 'prove' their opinions; but, if they are secure in their reasons, that should be made clear to you.
-Once in awhile, such questioning might result in a terse or testy reply.
-We don't always have perfect days ourselves you know!

-Probably if all of us "guru's" agree on something, it would be a good idea to pay some heed to us.
-Sometimes we so-called Guru's (I humbly put myself in the class of some sort of expert here) disagree, & sometimes we have off-LIST, that is, private, discussions between ourselves.
+Probably if all, or nearly all of us "guru's" agree on something, it would be an especially good idea to pay extra attention.
+Sometimes we so-called Guru's do disagree, & sometimes we have off-LIST, that is, private discussions between ourselves.
 Sometimes we disagree & we never discuss it. .....Professional courtesy!!
 I've even had some real arguments at rare intervals about something that was posted.
 In general, you will find us so-called "guru's" in agreement.
 Sometimes we differ in our approach.
-That can come about due to a racing background; or, perhaps shop work versus home work; where labor costs are particularly important in the shop atmosphere.
-So, yes, when thinking over what some 'expert' is telling you, you should think about 'where he is coming from' ....maybe just ask!
+That can come about due to a racing background; or, perhaps shop work versus home work where labor costs are particularly important in the shop atmosphere.
+When thinking over what some 'expert' is telling you, you should think about 'where he is coming from' ....& maybe just ask!

 There are some good sources for information on the Internet.
-The website you are on, http://bmwmotorcycletech.info is one of these.
-Many links to other website articles are on this website; some are below in the article you are reading.
-Other links are provided in various articles & ESPECIALLY in the http://bmwmotorcycletech.info/url.htm and http://bmwmotorcycletech.info/references.htm pages.
+The website you are on, https://bmwmotorcycletech.info is one of these.
+Many links to other website articles are on this website, usually scattered in articles; some are below in the article you are reading.
+Other links are provided in various articles & ESPECIALLY in the following:

-You may find the following to be useful. http://www.airheads.org.
+You may find this website to be useful: https://airheads.org.
 There are numerous pages/articles of technical information.
-Some I even wrote.
-The beginning of the articles are available to you even if you are not a member of the Airheads Club.
-Joining the Club is very worthwhile, and hardly for just the full articles on that .org website. http://bmwmotorcycletech.info/joinclub.htm
+Some I wrote.
+Joining the Club is very worthwhile, and hardly for just the full articles on that .org website. https://bmwmotorcycletech.info/joinclub.htm

 For parts information, if you want to identify a part by number or description, and BMW's price: